underguiz/azure-services-integration/README.md

 # About this project
-This repository showcases a scenario of services integration in Azure where logs placed in a Blob Storage container gets processed into a Event Hub leveraging Event Grid and Functions.
+This repository showcases a scenario of services integration in Azure where logs placed in a Blob Storage container gets processed into an Event Hub leveraging both Event Grid and Functions.

 ## Architecture